mistertest/xcloud-shield/README.md

 *Features*
 - Full optimised for Android TV and the shield TV
 - Full controller support in interface and Games
-- Icon Baner on Home page and menu of Android TV
+- Icon Banner on Home page and menu of Android TV
 - No external browser required, all in fullscreen
+- No mouse required
+- Performances of a webview optimised for cloud gaming
 - No long settings just click and play
+- Automatic language select (language used by default  with your device)